-- On the basis of Article 322 (1) and 341 of the Swiss Code of Obligations, the parties may 4. agree to reduce the salary during the contractual relationship and they may do so by tacit acceptance or by conclusive acts.
+- 3. On the basis of Article 322 (1) and 341 of the Swiss Code of Obligations, the parties may agree to reduce the salary during the contractual relationship and they may do so by tacit acceptance or by conclusive acts.
 In principle, the silence of the employee does not imply that he accepts the salary reduction proposed by the employer.
 A tacit acceptance can only be admitted in circumstances where, according to the rules of good faith, one must expect a reaction from the employee, should he disagree with the pay cut.
 The employer has the burden of establishing these circumstances.
 In a context where the employee is faced with the prospect of receiving back (sooner or later) his unpaid wages, the latter should be considered as having no reason to contest the temporary pay cut or to serve a notice for non-payment of the full salary.
 A club acts very carelessly if it imposes to all of its players important pay cuts without formalizing the process in a written form, in order to avoid disputes or to keep itself safe from massive termination of employment contracts for just cause with claims for significant compensations and/or sporting sanctions.
-As a consequence, the club must take responsibility for its nonchalant approach of its contractual obligations and the employee should not be considered to have waived the payment of a portion of his wages. - 5.
+As a consequence, the club must take responsibility for its nonchalant approach of its contractual obligations and the employee should not be considered to have waived the payment of a portion of his wages. - 4.
 The parties may at any time agree to terminate the employment relationship by mutual consent.
 Such a termination is not subject to any particular form and can therefore be made in writing, orally or even by tacit agreement.
-A WhatsApp message sent by a club's official to its employee following the latter's resignation letter, clearly indicating that the resignation was approved and "effective immediately", produces legal effects and deprives the club to formally set its conditions to the employee's departure.
+In this respect, a WhatsApp message sent by a club's official to the head coach following the latter's resignation letter that associates his departure to his assistant coach, clearly indicating that the resignation was approved and "effective immediately", also produces legal effects vis à vis the assistant coach, especially where the chronology of event shows that, in the parties' mind, the fate of the assistant coach was tied to the head coach's.
+Thus, the end of the employment relationship is not conditional upon the performance of any covenant or other actions by the assistant coach.